Canon 40D vs Fujifilm X100F

 - More modern: Reflects 9 years and 5 months of technical progress since the 40D launch.

-If the number of relative strengths (bullet points above) is taken as a guide, the X100F is the clear winner of the contest (14 : 9 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the X100F is the clear winner of the contest (15 : 9 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
+A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
+Hence, the decision which camera is best and worth buying is often a very personal one.

 In any case, while the specs-based evaluation of cameras can be instructive in revealing their potential as photographic tools, it says little about, for example, the shooting experience and imaging performance of the 40D and the X100F in practical situations.
 User reviews that are available, for instance, at amazon can sometimes shed light on these issues, but such feedback is all too often partial, inconsistent, and inaccurate.